Suraj12398/Smart_Library_Management/README.md

 ## Installation

-#### To run the Recipe Management System locally, please follow these steps:
+#### To run the Smart Library Management System locally, please follow these steps:

 #### 1. https://github.com/Suraj12398/resolute-shock-3974.git
 #### 2. Update the dependencies in the 'POM.xml' file to ensure all required libraries are correctly included.